Highlights of the Trek

-Start the trip with two days of acclimatization and exploring Leh.
+Start the trip with two days of acclimatization and sightseeing in Leh to prepare for the high-altitude trekking experience.

-The trail passes through dry region with very less vegetation but high Himalayan wildlife.
+The trekking trail passes through a dry cold desert region with very little vegetation, yet it is home to unique high Himalayan wildlife.

-After Digar La, get down through the Nubra valley which offers magnificent views of Karakoram Range.
+After crossing Digar La, descend into the Nubra Valley which offers magnificent views of the Karakoram Range.

-Enjoy the drive to Hunder and Pangong Tso through Wari La and Chang La.
+Enjoy a scenic drive to Hunder and Pangong Tso via high mountain passes like Wari La and Chang La.

-Get Amused by the Views of Digar La Nubra Pangong Tso
+Get Amused by the Views of Digar La, Nubra and Pangong Tso

-Pangong Tso’s half part is present in India and the other half is present in China.
-Spend your leisure time walking along its banks.
+Half of Pangong Tso lies in India while the other half extends into China.
+Spend leisure time walking along its banks and soaking in the serene surroundings.

 Key Points of Digar La Nubra Pangong Tso Trek